alejandro-vaz/mathsys/.github/README.md

 ![NPM Downloads](https://img.shields.io/npm/dm/mathsys?logo=npm&label=NPM%20downloads&link=https%3A%2F%2Fwww.npmjs.com%2Fpackage%2Fmathsys)
 ![Crates.io Total Downloads](https://img.shields.io/crates/d/mathsys)

-Mathsys is an educational math language designed to help students and teachers write, read and experiment with mathematics in a clear, human-readable way.
+Mathsys is an educational math language for students and teachers who want to write, read, and experiment with mathematics in a clear, human-readable way.

-It looks like math, not code -- but it can still be checked, validated and converted into LaTeX or executables.
+It looks like math, not code -- but it can still be checked, validated and converted into LaTeX or runnable programs for interactive exploration.

 ## Example